giordi91/giordi91.github.io/content/post/gammaTextures.md

 ***apologies for the different size of the bunnies in the comparison***

-To make sure that I am not actually making things wrong I decided to compare the actual correct frame with the original skybox texture and bunny texture (ps: the texture I was using for the bunny made no sense but that is not the point)
+To make sure that I am not actually doing things wrong I decided to compare the actual correct frame with the original skybox texture and bunny texture (ps: the texture I was using for the bunny made no sense, it was a random one, but that is not the point)

 Here below we have the correct gamma compared with the albedo textures